- Apply by November 15 for the Early Action Program or by February 1 for Regular Notification using the Common Application.

 - Two years of language study other than English

 We are a test-optional university.
 Decide whether or not you would like to have your ACT or SAT test scores submitted as part of your application.
-If you choose to submit your test scores and they do not appear on your high school transcript, request the testing agency to forward a score report to DePaul using our college code numbers:
+If you would like to discuss further the test-optional application option, please contact your admission counselor.

 Invite your high school counselor to submit the Common Application School Report.
 If you wish to submit additional letters of recommendation with your application, you can invite other recommenders through the Common Application as well.
 We recommend submitting no more than three additional letters of recommendation along with your application.